rsaz/TypescriptCodingGuidelines/TypeScriptCodingGuidelines.md

 - [Richard Zampieri](http)
 - [Maybe you can help?]()

+# <a name="S-why"></a>Why do we need coding guidelines?

+Is a general rule of software development to craft applications that are readable, maintainable and scalable.
+This is not always the truth but we aim for this goal.

+Code standards are tools that helps to achieve building applications with the triad principles mentioned above.
+Here are some of the benefits that are provided by establishing a consistent development guideline:

+- Reduction of security risks
+- Increase of software performance
+- Reduce the system complexity
+- Cost-efficient.

+# <a name="S-doc"></a>This Document

 This is a living document under continuous improvement.
 Copying, use, modification, and creation of derivative works from this project is licensed under an MIT-style license.
 Contributing to this project requires agreeing to a Contributor License.
 See the accompanying [LICENSE](LICENSE) file for details.